Contents

 Best Film for the Canon EOS ELAN II

-The best film to use in your Canon EOS ELAN II is going to depend on your lens, lighting, and if you want to use color or black & white.
+The best film to use in the Canon EOS ELAN II will be based on the available light, your lens, and type of film you want to shoot.

-If you want to shoot images in low light, such as inside, make sure that you have a fast lens.
-For lens lens suggestions go read my article on the 5 Best Lenses for the Canon EOS ELAN II.
+If you want to be able to to take images inside or anytime there is low light, ensure you are using a fast lens.
+Take a look at my short article on the 5 Best Lenses for the Canon EOS ELAN II for lens ideas.

 Kodak UltraMax 400 35mm Film

-Kodak UltraMax 400 - A good choice for a plethora of lighting conditions.
-Using this film you should be able to handhold the EOS ELAN II in the vast majority of scenarios.
+Kodak UltraMax 400 - A great selection for a plethora of conditions.
+Kodak UltraMax 400 is fast enough so that you should be able to handhold the EOS ELAN II in the vast majority of circumstances.

-The photographs will have very good colors and tend to be on the warm side.
+The pictures will have extremely good skin tones and tend to be on the warm side.

 Fujifilm Superia X-Tra 400